francescofiora/log-2-hsqldb/README.md

 # log-2-hsqldb
-Using Spring Boot Batch: Log file to HsqlDb
+Using Spring Boot Batch: Log to H2 file

 ## Summary
 A custom-build server logs different events to a file.
 Every event has 2 entries in a log - one entry when the event was started and another when the event was finished.
 The entries in a log file have no specific order (it can occur that a specific event is logged before the event starts)